How to use Free Software to learn Japanese, and more.

 How to review

-• When a flashcard comes up, read the bolded word (the target word), or the full sentence if you want.
+• When a flashcard comes up, read the target word (usually marked bold), or the full sentence if you want.

 • If the target word contains kanji, try to recall the reading of the word from memory.